 The Teaching and Learning Team (TLT) is once again offering the Faculty Focus Friday series every Friday from 12 to 1 p.m. on Zoom.

 Through a nearly $400,000 NASA-funded grant, geology professor John Chadwick, along with researchers from other institutions, will study volcanoes on Mars to determine their history and the impact they had on the environment.

 With the 2021 fall semester here, it's not just new students we're seeing on the College of Charleston campus, there are also some fresh faces in front of the classrooms, too.

-The deadline for Faculty Research and Development Grant proposals for the award period Jan.
-1–May 15, 2021, is 5 p.m. on Friday, Oct.
-16, 2020.
+The College of Charleston Faculty Research and Development Committee is now accepting proposals for Faculty Research and Development Grants for the award period from Jan.
+1 to May 15, 2022.
+The deadline for submission of proposals is 5 p.m. on Friday, Oct.
+15, 2021.

 The Academic Advising and Planning Center is offering a Faculty Advising Academy workshop, Advising Is Teaching, on Oct.
 21.

 CofC faculty have free access to the Magna Monday Morning Mentor series, which delivers professional development content in 20-minute videos every Monday, Aug.
 23–May 6, 2021.